 Prevention is the best way to avoid any ingestion of mushrooms, so check your yard often for any mushrooms and get rid of them immediately.
 Nit all mushrooms are bad, but determining which can be potentially harmful is not as important as completely removing the temptation for your dog to get a snack from the earth.

-We cannot ever prevent our dogs from being in any kind of danger, but for the pet parent that truly cares for their dog; they will do everything in their power to keep their precious angel from discomfort and possible death.
-Monitor your dog while he or she is outside to ensure that no unfortunate mushroom related incidences occur.
+We cannot ever prevent our dogs from being in any danger, but for the pet parent that truly cares for their dog, they will do everything in their power to keep their precious angel from discomfort and possible death.
+Monitor your dog while he or she is outside to ensure that no unfortunate mushroom-related incidents occur.

 If you can prevent your dog from eating mushrooms in the first place.

-- Try ad avoid damp wooded areas that are warm and so generally a good place for mushrooms to grow.
+- Try to avoid damp, wooded areas that are warm, as they are generally a good place for mushrooms to grow.

-- If you are walking in a high-risk area, keep your dog on a ladAvoiding damp, warm wood areas.
+- If you are walking in a high-risk area, keep your dog on a lead.
+Avoid damp, warm wood areas.

 - It may be worth investing in a Baskerville muzzle so that your dog cannot scavenge.